LaunchCodeEducation/intro-to-professional-web-dev-wiki/Lesson-16-(Fetch-&-JSON).md

 # Lesson 16: Fetch and JSON

-## In the prep work this week (HTTP and Forms), the students learned:
+## In the prep work this lesson, the students learned:

 1. Why we need a standard format for exchanging data.
 1. The rules for the JSON format.